ArvindUpreti/Python-Project-Mini-Game---Adda-24/README.md

 Interactive Gameplay: The players predict the opponent's score to avoid getting "out" and score as many runs as possible.
 Database Integration: Player statistics, such as total matches played, matches won, average scores, highest scores, and lowest scores, are stored in a MySQL database for record-keeping and analysis.
 Score Tracking and Results Calculation: The game calculates and displays the final scores for both players, declaring the winner based on performance.

+## This is just a prototype of the game, so please play carefully to get the most out of the experience.